What Is 3PL? A Third-party Logistics Guide

 - Provide access to exclusive shipping rates and cut-off times.

 - Outstanding levels of execution – the best 3PLs are experts in the industry and make it their pure focus, not just a sideline.

 How to choose a 3PL partner

-Outsourcing your logistics to a 3PL can have significant cost savings.
+Outsourcing your logistics to a 3PL can have significant cost savings and deliver significant service enhancements.
 Even the largest, most established and experienced firms may be daunted by handing over the reins and entering into a 3PL relationship.
 Here’s the questions to ask:

 - What experience do you have in my sector?

 - What resources do you have within warehousing, road, sea and air transportation?

 - What value adding services do you offer?